 Populations of C. micronesica on several island groups (Guam, the Northern Mariana Islands, and other western Pacific islands) are now threatened by the cycad aulacaspis scale (Fig. 4).
 Currently, unhealthy mature C. micronesica plants in Guam’s forests are not producing seeds nor being replaced by juvenile plants.
 Without control of the invasive scale, this endemic plant, the most abundant tree in Guam’s forests only two decades ago, is headed towards local extinction.
 Marler and Lawrence (2012) predicted the extinction of C. micronesica from western Guam by 2019, but small pockets of large trees still struggle to survive.
 There is an urgent need to control cycad aulacaspis scale so that some recovery can take place, without further loss of biodiversity.

 The disappearance of C. micronesica from Guam is likely to threaten the survival of other endangered organisms.
-The Mariana fruit bat, Pteropus mariannus, eats the fleshy, aromatic covering of C. micronesica seeds, which may be the bat’s sole food source after a passing cyclone’s destroys temporarily other food sources (is that what you meant here?) destructive forces (Haynes and and Marler, 2005).
+The Mariana fruit bat, Pteropus mariannus, eats the fleshy, aromatic covering of C. micronesica seeds, which may be the bat’s sole food source after a passing cyclone’s destroys temporarily other food sources (is that what you meant here?)
+(Haynes and Marler, 2005).
 In 2020, the US Fish and Wildlife Service estimated that only 45 Mariana fruit bats remain on Guam in a single roost site on Andersen Air Force Base.

 A moth, Anatrachyntis sp.
 (Lepidoptera: Cosmopterigidae), is a probable pollinator of C. micronesica and possibly an obligate symbiont, i.e., it cannot survive without the cycad.
 Larvae are numerous in male cones following pollen shedding, and they pupate in silken cocoons on the surfaces of cones (Marler and Muniappan, 2006).
 These authors hypothesized that the moth contributes to rapid degradation of the large and metabolically costly cone tissue after pollen dispersal.
 Terry et al. (2009) used sticky traps to sample insects and pollen in the vicinity of female C. micronesica cones.
 They observed that 30% of the pollen grains were associated with Anatrachyntis moths or moth scales and <5% with other insects; over 60% of the pollen was not associated with any insect, suggesting most pollen is wind-dispersed.
 Based on these observations, the authors hypothesized that Anatrachyntis sp. is an important pollinator of the tree.